FAQ - Cisco Modeling Labs v2.x

 Image Name Description Version

-Note: The VMs for these third-party node types do not count toward the total licensed node limit.
+Note: For all CML offerings other than CML-Free, the VMs for these third-party node types do not count toward the total licensed node limit.

 4. How can I add additional images to Cisco Modeling Labs?